Gravel — Product Requirements Document

 Primary users

-• Disaster sociology researchers — studying how infrastructure failure correlates with FEMA disaster outcomes
+• Disaster-sociology researchers — studying how infrastructure failure correlates with FEMA disaster outcomes

 • Transportation planners — identifying critical links that warrant redundancy investment